menu

 Overview

 Dalmatia is a tiny town located in the state of Pennsylvania.
 With a population of 475 people and just one neighborhood, Dalmatia is the 995th largest community in Pennsylvania.
-Dalmatia has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Dalmatia was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-When you are in Dalmatia, you'll notice that it is more blue-collar than most other communities in America.
-42.95% of Dalmatia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dalmatia is a blue-collar town, with 42.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dalmatia is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Dalmatia who work in office and administrative support (12.08%), sales jobs (9.40%), and management occupations (8.72%).

 Setting & Lifestyle